 Access to this resource requires purchase

 Applying the Standards for Educational and Psychological Testing in Employment Settings (50 min.)
 LEARNING OBJECTIVES: 1.
 Identify key differences between the 1999 and 2014 Standards editions that are particularly relevant to testing that occurs in employment settings.
 2. Describe the relationship between Standards and the Society for Industrial and Organizational Psychology's Principles for the Validation and Use of Employee Selection Procedures.
 3. Discuss the specific implications of the Standard's treatment of validity for employment testing.
 ABSTRACT: Although the chapter on Workplace Testing has not changed much from the 1999 edition, many other chapters in the new Standards for Educational and Psychological Testing (2014) includes changes that are relevant to employment testing, including issues related to validity, reliability, fairness, and test security.
 This intermediate-level session will discuss the implications of these changes for testing that occurs in employment settings.
 USER RATINGS: 4.5 out of 5 STARS (4) BIOGRAPHY: Paul R. Sackett is the Beverly and Richard Fink Distinguished Professor of Psychology and Liberal Arts at the University of Minnesota.
 His research interests revolve around various aspects of testing and assessment in workplace, educational, and military settings.
 He has edited two journals, Industrial and Organizational Psychology: Perspectives on Science and Practice and Personnel Psychology, and served as president of the Society for Industrial and Organizational Psychology, co-chair of the committee producing the 1999 Standards for Educational and Psychological Testing, a member of the National Research Council's Board on Testing and Assessment, chair of APA's Committee on Psychological Tests and Assessments, and chair of APAâ€™s Board of Scientific Affairs.
 American Psychological Association (APA) Buros Center for Testing is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
 Buros Center for Testing maintains responsibility for this program and its content.
 National Association of School Psychologists (NASP) Buros Center for Testing is approved by the National Association of School Psychologists (NASP) to sponsor continuing education for psychologists.
 Buros Center for Testing maintains responsibility for this program and its content.
+(Provider #1113) New York State Education Department (NYSED) Buros Center for Testing, University of Nebraska-Lincoln is recognized by the New York State Education Department's State Board for Psychology as an approved provider of continuing education for licensed psychologists #PSY-0187.
 There is no known commercial support for this program.
 INSTRUCTIONAL SUPPLEMENTS PROVIDED WHEN PURCHASED FOR A COURSE: PowerPoint slides For a brief preview of this video, click link below.VIDEO PREVIEW

 Purchase InformationTWO PURCHASE OPTIONS: For single-user access and continuing education credit, click below.
 For multi-user access for a course, go to https://marketplace.unl.edu/buros/course-video-purchase.html ($100 for first video purchase, $80 for subsequent video purchases).